bujdosox/AppleGreenhouseGasEmissions/README.md

-## Apple’s greenhouse gas emission project - way to net zero emission until 2030
+## Apple’s greenhouse gas emissions project - way to net zero emission until 2030
 ### Starting point
 Apple Inc. set the goal to reach a high level of sustainability through net zero emission until 2030.
 They planned to reduce carbon emission from 38.4M tCO2e (2015 level) with 75% and descend to 9.6M tCO2e.
 The rest 25% is planned to cover by carbon offsets.
 ### Goal